 The women with which Bel Inizio works at Santa Maria are between the age of 15 and 45, most are single (63%), and less than half are high school graduates.
 56% of these women grew up in single parent households, 44% were adopted, and 6% lived in foster care.
 Most women (69%) have less than four children, with 13% having a CPS case opened and 6% losing custody of their child.
 They have also been homeless (38%) and have lived in shelters (19%).
 All of the women have been in an addiction recovery program (drugs – 69%, alcohol – 88%, and other – 19%) for less than a year.
 44% of the women have been abused either sexually, physically, emotionally, or verbally.
 Anxiety, depression, bipolar disorder, and PTSD are common mental illnesses among our clients.
 94% of the women have a criminal background and have been arrested.
 All have been convicted of a crime (felony – 88%, and misdemeanor – 25%).
 Most have been on probation (88%) and have violated their probation (88%).
 13% have been involved in the sex trade.

 Bel Inizio has partnered with Santa Maria at the Bonita House since 2009 and works with women in the BAMBI, WHO, and WWC programs.

 BAMBI Babies and Mothers Bonding Initiative

 The BAMBI program at Santa Maria provides housing and supportive services to new mothers and their newborns.
-These new mother have been referred by the Texas Department of Criminal Justice and live in the residential settings for up to 6 months.
+These new mothers have been referred by the Texas Department of Criminal Justice and live in residential settings for up to 6 months.

 Star of Hope: New Haven Program